Cover image for climate tech brand messaging: strategies for sustainable success

 • Before: "Our thermocatalytic process optimizes exothermic reactions through advanced sorbent materials."

-Making broad claims like "carbon neutral" or "net zero" without specific, verifiable evidence invites accusations of greenwashing.
-Recent research found that 74% of industry claims about AI's climate benefits were unproven, damaging company credibility.
+Without specific, verifiable evidence, claims like "carbon neutral" or "net zero" invite accusations of greenwashing.
+Claims that can't be substantiated are increasingly treated as legal and reputational liabilities, not just marketing mistakes.
+Recent research found that 74% of industry claims about AI's climate benefits were unproven, and the same scrutiny is being applied across climate tech.

 Example transformation: